SomeWeekendReading/someweekendreading.github.io/_posts/2022-09-06-n-abs-severe-covid-19.md

 ---

-[Somebody asked me]({{ site.baseurl }}/tags/#SomebodyAskedMe) a couple months ago about the significance of high nucleocapside antibodies in unvaccinated people compared to the vaccinated.
+[Somebody asked me]({{ site.baseurl }}/tags/#SomebodyAskedMe) a couple months ago about the significance of high nucleocapsid antibodies in unvaccinated people compared to the vaccinated.
 Now there's another paper exploring the meaning of N ab levels.
 Let's see what it says!